I Fly Again!

 Brett did not finish high school, yet he completed studies at the Virginia Military Institute in three years and graduated as number two in his class in 1909.
 He was appointed a 2nd lieutenant of the Philippine Scouts on March 22, 1910, serving in the Philippines for a year and a half.
 At right is his VMI graduation portrait.
 Interestingly, The Philippines was his second choice.
 His first choice, Coastal Artillery, was closed to him, because he failed to pass the physical examination: he was color blind.

-In October 1915 he attended aviation school until August of the following year, when he graduated (one of five to receive wings) and was assigned to Washington, DC, in the office of the Chief Signal Officer.
+In October 1915 he attended aviation school until August of the following year, when he graduated (one of five to receive wings, and, because he soloed and aircraft before December 17, 1916, he became a member of the Early Birds).
+He was assigned to Washington, DC, in the office of the Chief Signal Officer.
 He was promoted to first lieutenant in 1916 and to captain in 1917.
 He attached a woman to his rising star when he married Mary Devol in Denver, CO on March 1, 1916.

 In November 1917 he left the United States bound for aerial combat in World War I. This was not to be, because he suffered an attack of appendicitis.
 The appendectomy was a dangerous operation in 1917.
 In those days surgeons cut from navel to backbone.
 He was forced to spend much of his time recovering, and he was removed from flying status.